 Kids’ Health Matters featured by Panopto: Why Does Flipped Learning Work In Healthcare Education?
 Rethinking Advanced Education in Nursing, Allied Health and Medicine Using Video

-Katie sat down with Panopto, our online video platform provider, to give them some insight on how we are using video and the flipped classroom to train and provide continuing education to paediatric healthcare professionals across the UK.
-Check out their blog below!
+Katie also made a guest appearance on Panopto’s blog to give them some insight on how we are using video and the flipped classroom to train and provide continuing education to paediatric healthcare professionals across the UK.
+Check out their blog below the video!

 Panopto has been working with social enterprise Kids’ Health Matters CIC over the past two years to help them expand their use of video for learning.
 We caught up with Katie Barnes, an Advanced Paediatric Nurse Practitioner (APNP) at the Emergency Department of Alder Hey Children’s Hospital in the UK – and the Founder of Kids’ Health Matters – to find out why they started using video, how it has helped and what her advice would be to other healthcare professionals who want to boost education and training opportunities using video.